Working with Codeberg's CI

 Usage

 If you are curious about Woodpecker or are already using a third-party Woodpecker instance, please consult Woodpecker's documentation.
+If you wish to see examples of integrating Woodpecker-CI with codeberg, please consult the Codeberg-CI examples repository.

 Custom Woodpecker Instances